Public Policy and Advocacy Manager

 Working as a member of the dynamic Southern CA-based Public Policy & Advocacy team (Region 3), this position joins a statewide network of professionals dedicated to our mission: to eliminate Alzheimer’s disease through the advancement of research; to provide and enhance care and support for all affected; and to reduce the risk of dementia through promotion of brain health.
 The Public Policy & Advocacy Manager position is responsible for using grassroots advocacy and organizing tactics to lead volunteer advocates in implementing a coordinated strategy to reach elected and appointed officials serving in Federal, State, and Municipal government.
 The manager serves in a key liaison role with the Alzheimer’s State Champions (ASC) and the Alzheimer's Congressional Teams (ACT) as well as general grassroots activation.
 Finally, the manager performs core executive-level functions to ensure the Public Policy Office complies with both internal and external requirements, including Fair Political Practice Commission (FPPC), Alzheimer’s Impact Movement (AIM) lobbying reports, and advocacy activity tracking.

 - Serve as primary point person for Alzheimer's Congressional Teams (ACT) and Alzheimer’s State Champions (ASC).

-- Work with Public Policy & Advocacy Director to create advocacy management strategy
+- Work with Public Policy & Advocacy Director to create volunteer advocacy management strategy

 - Work with Public Policy & Advocacy Director to create and implement strategies for linking volunteer advocates with legislators, including training & support